On the characteristic polynomial of Cartan matrices and Chebyshev polynomials: Chebyshev polynomials

-It is not clear why the Chebyshev polynomials appear.
-However, it seems that their properties were designed in order to fit nicely the theory of complex simple Lie algebras.
-In fact, the roots of these polynomials determine the spectrum of the Cartan and adjacency matrices.
-This information is crucial in the proof of the sine formula.
+It is clear from what follows in this paper, that Chebyshev polynomials were designed in order to fit nicely the theory of complex simple Lie algebras.
 The precise definition and some basic properties of $U_n$ and $T_n$ will be given in sections ~\ref{can} and ~\ref{cbn} respectively.
 In the case of exceptional Lie algebras, one can directly compute (preferably using a symbolic manipulation package in the case of $E_n$) the characteristic polynomials $a_n(x)$ and $p_n(x)$ for each exceptional type.
 We present the calculations in section ~\ref{cex}.